 Extended Enrichment: our extended enrichment program preserves our commitment to whole child well-being while meeting the needs of busy families.
 It includes meditative time and opportunities to pursue personalized interests such as art, music, cooking and coding

-Our elementary studio is a free choice learning environment, and children are given the freedom to choose works that appeal to their interests and development.
-When necessary, the guide/teacher will suggest an activity for a child who needs assistance.
+Elementary students collaborate with guides to develop weekly or monthly work plans.
+Children are also given the freedom to choose works that appeal to their interests and development.
 We present both individual and small group lessons as determined by readiness and mastery of previous works, as well as opportunities to engage in short- and long-term projects with the small group or individually.
 Rather than testing, we use careful, methodical observation as means of assessment.
-Children are invited to maintain digital work portfolios and participate in the development of work plans.
-Each school year culminates with a collaborative learning project, individual project and/or mini maker faire featuring a philanthropic focus.
+Students maintain both a digital and physical work portfolio.
+Each school year culminates with a collaborative learning project, service project and/or mini maker faire featuring a philanthropic focus.